What is the difference between a frame tent and a pole tent?

 What is wrong with using water barrels to anchor a tent?

 The average water barrel doesn't have nearly enough weight to offset the forces required to keep a tent installed and in place.
 Visit Water Barrels & Deadweights for detailed information on anchoring a tent using various methods.

-No. Celina Tent only sells new tents and canopies.
+No. CELINA only sells new tents and canopies.
 This way we can be sure that the products we sell start out with the highest quality when shipped to the customer.

-Celina Tent, Inc. is a manufacturer of tents and many other types of industrial fabric products.
-With the primary manufacturing and printing facility located in Celina, Ohio USA, Celina Tent also operates a second wholly owned facility located in Taicang, China.
+CELINA is a manufacturer of tents and many other types of industrial fabric products.
+With the primary manufacturing and printing facility located in Celina, Ohio USA, CELINA also operates a second wholly owned facility located in Taicang, China.
 Having our own dedicated manufacturing facilities allow us to tightly monitor all aspects of production, such as design, raw materials, scheduling, and inspection.

 The US-based manufacturing allows us to be a recognized shelter, tent, and fabric products supplier to the US government, U.S. Department of Defense, FEMA and the Government of Israel.

-While some of our ancillary products or accessories may be purchased and 'imported,' our fabric products are manufactured by Celina Tent in a Celina facility.
-By melding the two operations Celina Tent is able to provide an array of quality products to serve customers globally.
+While some of our ancillary products or accessories may be purchased and 'imported,' our fabric products are manufactured by CELINA in a CELINA facility.
+By melding the two operations CELINA is able to provide an array of quality products to serve customers globally

 A pin hole is a small puncture or abrasion that penetrates through any number of PVC layers.
 Pin holes may cause fabric discoloration due to scrim mold in translucent fabrics or allow excess light to pass through the fabric in blockout fabrics, creating the appearance of 'stars in the night sky'.